KingdomFirst/RockBlocks/ShelbyFinancials/ReadMe.md

 ![](/Images/TransactionAttribute.png)

 **To assign a Project to part of a transaction**, as you add the accounts and amounts to the transaction, select the Project from the dropdown list.
-You can also a project by editing the accounts on an existing transaction.
+You can also assing a project by editing the accounts on an existing transaction.

 ![](https://user-images.githubusercontent.com/81330042/113193574-bb5fe000-9225-11eb-9319-f69fb0af4a53.png)